|Pro-family activism that makes a difference!|

 The Masachusetts Health Curriculum Frameworks:

-This document could become the legal guide to what your children are taught in school.
+Could this document become the legal requirement to what your children are taught in school?

 As reflected by the document's content and the "Resources" listed in it for schools to use (see list below), this document was created by a very radical group of Massachusetts educrats -- at least one of whom is still in charge of supporting homosexual clubs in schools for the Mass.
 Dept. of Education.